simoncozens/simoncozens.github.io/_posts/2023-07-28-advanced-glyph-reordering.md

 } ccmp;
 ```

 We'll look at how the add/delete lookups are defined in a moment, but let's just check our understanding of what this is doing.
-Because it *looks* like it adds a glyphs and deletes the glyph, and surely that does absolutely nothing, right?
+Because it *looks* like it adds a glyph and deletes the glyph, and surely that does absolutely nothing, right?
 The trick to understanding this is what I call the "paper tape" model of OpenType layout and you can read more about it [here](https://simoncozens.github.io/fonts-and-layout//features.html#lookup-application).

 In this case, the "read head" of our tape machine marches along the glyph stream, looking for two things that match - a base and an `eMatra-khoj` glyph - *while ignoring all marks apart from `eMatra-khoj`*.
 When it finds those two things, it will call `AddE` at the location of the base, and call `DeleteMatra` at the location of the `eMatra-khoj` - and because we are ignoring marks apart from `eMatra-khoj`, these two locations can be quite a number of glyphs apart.
 This is what we want: